psb/bucklescript.github.io/docs/import-export.md

 ### Tips & Tricks

-When the name you're using on the BS side matches the name of the JS value, you can use the empty string shorthand:
+When the name you are using on the BS side matches the name of the JS value, you can use the empty string shorthand:

 ```ocaml
 external dirname: string -> string = "" [@@bs.module "path"]